popphp/pop-console/README.md

 ### Setting an indent

 By default, an indent of four spaces is set to provide a margin from the edge of the terminal.
-This can be adjusted or turned by passing it to the constructor:
+This can be adjusted or turned off by passing it to the constructor:

 ```php
 use Pop\Console\Console;